-The increase in total loans from December 31, 2018, was primarily due to continued demand for mortgage loans across most segments of the portfolio and a slower repayment rate.
+The increase in total loans from December 31, 2019, was primarily due to continued demand for mortgage loans across most segments of the portfolio.

 We have sold to AgriBank participation interests in certain loans as part of pool programs.
-The total outstanding participation interests in these programs were \$89.3 million, \$88.2 million, and \$108.1 million at December 31, 2019, 2018, and 2017, respectively.
+The total outstanding participation interests in these programs were \$91.0 million, \$89.3 million, and \$88.2 million at December 31, 2020, 2019, and 2018, respectively.